g0v-data/g0v-hackmd-archive/notes/c8XGX6B_TAuKZDcSKBghnQ.md

 ```
 Here is a sample of a simple HTML document for a medical website.
 Moreover, it sets the right character encoding and makes the site responsive by setting the `viewport` properties.
 Likewise, it has a Content Security Policy that allows the site’s scripts only for execution while denying all others like those of third-party.
 In addition, a message to welcome visitors is displayed on this page header and two external JavaScript files respectively; one points to local `main.js` while the second is on a third-party domain.

-* Test Your CSP.
-When you have finished installing the CSP tool, carefully evaluate your webpage to guarantee that every resource loads correctly and that no authentic information is denied.
+* Test Your CSP: When you have finished installing the CSP tool, carefully evaluate your webpage to guarantee that every resource loads correctly and that no authentic information is denied.
 Utilize the developer browser options to look for any breach of CSP.

 * Monitor and Adjust: Your website should be regularly monitored for any CSP violations so that changes to policies can be made when necessary; you may consider utilizing some tools like Content Security Policy (CSP) monitoring services or browser reporting features to keep track of violations.

 ## Strategy 6: Subresource Integrity (SRI)
 A script cannot be tampered with by SRI and it does this through you specifying an expected script content hash.
 For instance, SRI is a mechanism applied by an educational platform to guarantee that a certain external library that is utilized for interactive quizzes has not been corrupted.

 For example:

 ```htmlembedded
 <script
   src="https://example.com/library.js"